asterbot/asterbot.github.io/blogs/sleep_sort/index.md

 |`sleep_sort` | 5.006 |
 |`scaled_sleep_sort` | 1.002 |

-Check out the [Jupyter Notebook](insert-link-here) to see how I measured and implemented these!
+Check out the [jupyter notebook]([insert-link-here](https://github.com/asterbot/asterbot.github.io/blob/main/blog_code/sleep_sort/sleep_sort.ipynb)) to see how I measured and implemented these!

 Even with using the scaling optimization, it is not even close to the run time of faster sorting algorithms, even for such small inputs!